- The great white shark can grow up to 16 feet in length and weigh up to nearly 5,000 pounds.

-The boogie boarder in this vid may not be able to see the shark at all even though we can clearly see it from above.
+The boogie border in this vid may not be able to see the shark at all even though we can clearly see it from above.
 If he is aware, he is playing it exceptionally cool!
-Sharks are actually very well camouflaged when they hunt by stealth at the surface.
+Sharks are actually very well hidden when they hunt by stealth at the surface.

-Their skin, which is made up of tiny tooth-like structures called denticles, is a slate-grey color and this hides them when they are on the rocky shores at the coast.
+Their skin, made up of tiny tooth-like structures called denticles, is a slate-grey color and hides them when they are on the rocky shores at the coast.
 Their bellies are bright white – hence their name.

-Half of all shark attacks are down to the great white so it is useful to be able to spot one!
+Half of all shark attacks are down to the great white so it is helpful to be able to spot one!

 They have a distinctive appearance.
 You should be able to recognize the torpedo-shaped body with a pointed nose.
 The powerful and crescent-shaped tail fin is used to propel them through the water at some speed.
 These sharks can reach a top speed of 25 miles an hour making them the fastest swimmers in the sea.